circuithub/morpheus/Readme.md

 ### About

-A plugable parameteric solid modeller for the WWW.
+A plugable scriptable solid modeller for the WWW.

 ### Licensing